promptfoo/promptfoo/site/docs/providers/http.md

         'Content-Type': 'application/json'
       body:
         myPrompt: '{{prompt}}'
-      responseParser: 'json.output' # extract the "output" field from the response
+      transformResponse: 'json.output' # extract the "output" field from the response
 ```

 The placeholder variable `{{prompt}}` will be replaced by the final prompt for the test case.
 You can also reference test variables as you construct the request: